Total War: Warhammer III: Reception

 Following the release of the Shadows of Change DLC in August 2023, Creative Assembly was criticized for the DLC's high price relative to the amount of content offered in comparison with previous DLCs.
-On the Steam gaming platform Shadows of Change, featuring three legendary lords, cost £20 upon release while DLCs for the previous entry, Total War: Warhammer II, typically featured two new legendary lords each and cost £8.
+On Steam, Shadows of Change, featuring three legendary lords, cost £20 upon release while DLCs for the previous entry, Total War: Warhammer II, typically featured two new legendary lords each and cost £8.
 This controversy led to a wave of negative reviews for the main game on the Steam.
 In response, Creative Assembly released a statement on its website, citing increasing costs for the price increase.
 However in December 2023, a new statement was released wherein the company acknowledged that the DLC failed to meet expectations and announced a free, major update for Shadows of Change that was subsequently released on February 21, 2024, including new units and legendary heroes (Naryska Leysa, the Golden Knight for Kislev and Saytang the Watcher for Grand Cathay).
-Additional updates are planned for Shadows of Change with the ability to buy each pack individually like Thrones of Decay and Omens of Destruction.
+Additionally, Shadows of Change has now been updated to allow players to buy lords individually, as is the case in Thrones of Decay and Omens of Destruction.

 The game has amassed a total of 2,340,000 units sold by March 2025.